melissapalmer/melissapalmer.github.io/_posts/devops/2018-08-05-newman-with-docker.md

 There are allot of tutorials out there explain how to use Newman & Jenkins.
 The thing is that all of these examples require you to have a Jenkins master/slave that has Node.js installed along with the Newman npm package.

-# Newman also has its own Docker Image
+# Newman has its own Docker Image
 more details on that at: [https://www.getpostman.com/docs/v6/postman/collection_runs/newman_with_docker](https://www.getpostman.com/docs/v6/postman/collection_runs/newman_with_docker)

 Using this Docker image its as simple as running the a command like `docker run -t postman/newman_ubuntu1404 --url="https://www.getpostman.com/collections/8a0c9bc08f062d12dcda"` to run your Postman Test Scripts.

-I wanted to see if we can take advantage of Newman's Docker Image to do the same thing as all these tutorials BUT avoid having to install Node.js or Newman on a Jenkins master/slave.
-So to get started, I want to use Newman Docker Image without Jenkins.
-(I'll add the Jenkins steps in a later post, but I'm sure that'll end up being a simple step along the lines of what is usually done for Newman/Jenkins integration.)
+# I wanted to see if we can take advantage of Newman's Docker Image
+to do the same thing as all these tutorials BUT avoid having to install Node.js or Newman on a Jenkins master/slave.
+To get started, I'll just use the Newman Docker Image without Jenkins.

 I work on a Windows PC... so here I explain how to use Windows 10, Vagrant to run a Postman collection with Newman in a Docker container.
 The Vagrant steps are not needed, but help me to spin up a Linux VM with Docker installed, that I can work against to run Newman Docker Image.